johnshearing/deep_avatar/README.md

 <br>
 <b>
-Using A Deep Avatar For Voting Decisions in Cardano Governance<br>
+Using A Deep Avatar modeled after Charles For Voting Decisions in Cardano Governance<br>
 </b>
 To illustrate the idea, we feed Charles' video on the budget proposal vote into our LightRAG vector database.<br>
 Now we need to know he wants DReps to vote for the Pragma budget proposal.<br>